CySA+: IA levels and DoD 8570 [updated 2023]

-In order to execute the national cyber-strategy, the U.S. Department of Defense (DoD) is striving to make its operatives more skilled with specialized training opportunities and by increasing efficiency in recruitment and in the hiring and training of personnel in information assurance (IA) duties.
-The Information Assurance Workforce Improvement Program describes the expectations of the DoD in terms of required education, certification and management of DoD workforce members carrying out information assurance (IA) duties and was devised for this purpose.
-Personnel, in fact, must now obtain a credential as required for their position, category/specialty, and level to fulfill the IA baseline certification requirement, soon after hiring, if they do not already possess it.
+In order to execute the national cyber-strategy, the U.S. Department of Defense (DoD) is striving to make its operatives more skilled with specialized training opportunities — and by increasing efficiency in recruitment and in the hiring and training of personnel in information assurance (IA) duties.

-This effort is summarized by DoD Directive 8140.01, “Cyberspace Workforce Management,” and applies to IT employees who are part of the cyber or IA workforce whether they are in full-time, part-time or even in embedded duty positions.
+This effort is summarized by DoD Directive 8140.01, “Cyberspace Workforce Management.”
+It applies to IT employees who are part of the cyber or IA workforce whether they are in full-time, part-time or even in embedded duty positions.
 They will be required to be trained and certified to a DoD-approved 8570 baseline certification as required for their position category or specialty and level.

 How does CySA+ satisfy the roles that DoD 8570 describes?